Snowy River: Geography

-The main headwaters of the Snowy River, which include the Eucumbene, Gungarlin and Thredbo Rivers and many smaller alpine watercourses, are predominantly located in Kosciuszko National Park and meet near Jindabyne.
-From this point the river winds 352 km southwards through inaccessible country, comprising private lands and the Snowy River National Park, eventually reaching the sea in the Snowy Inlet, at Marlo, near Orbost.
+The main headwaters of the Snowy River, which include the Eucumbene, Gungarlin and Thredbo rivers and many smaller alpine watercourses, are predominantly located in Kosciuszko National Park and meet near Jindabyne.
+From this point, the river winds 352 km southwards through inaccessible country, comprising private lands and the Snowy River National Park, eventually reaching the sea in the Snowy Inlet, at Marlo, near Orbost.

 In New South Wales, the river runs through the Snowy Monaro Regional Council.
 The tributaries of the Snowy River below Jindabyne include: the Mowamba, Wullwye Creek, Maclaughlin, Delegate, Jacobs, Pinch, Suggan Buggan, Deddick, Buchan, Rodger and Brodribb rivers.
 At a pinch point named Hutchings pass, water flows uphill.

 In 1986, Jennings and Mabbutt mapped four geomorphic classes in the Snowy River Basin; (i) Australian Alps; (ii) the Monaro Tablelands; (iii) the East Victorian Uplands and (iv) the Gippsland Plains.
-Each class is physically distinct from one another.
+Each class is physically distinct from the others.